-Home - Degrees & Courses - Community and Continuing Education - Traffic Safety Traffic Safety Illinois drivers under age 21 who receive a citation for a traffic violation and who request court supervision must attend Traffic Safety School pursuant to Illinois Public Act 95-310.
+Home - Degrees & Courses - Workforce Training - Safety Training - Traffic Safety Traffic Safety Illinois drivers under age 21 who receive a citation for a traffic violation and who request court supervision must attend Traffic Safety School pursuant to Illinois Public Act 95-310.
 This course has been approved by the 3rd and 7th Judicial Circuit Courts in Illinois for satisfaction of Court requirements.
 Requirements for court supervision may be satisfied by completing the "Ticket to Safer Driving" course offered through Lewis and Clark Community College for areas including, but not limited to: Madison County, Christian County, Jersey County, Macoupin County, Morgan County, Pike County, Green County, Scott County, Calhoun County, and Adams County in Illinois.
 Failure to complete the Traffic Safety School as ordered will result in a judgment of conviction being entered against your official driving record.
 Conviction may result in the suspension of your driving privileges and may affect your automobile insurance costs.
 Course Options Decide which option works for you and click for enrollment information.
 Online classes are available 24/7.
 Course requirements can be completed in approximately four hours, including the final exam.
 A passing score of 70% or better is required to satisfy the requirements for Court supervision.
 A valid e-mail address and a computer with Internet access are necessary to participate in the online course.
 Traditional classes are offered in various locations throughout the area on Saturdays and weekday evenings, lasting four hours.
 A passing score of 70% or better on the final exam is required to satisfy the requirements for Court supervision.
 You must complete the class within 90 days of receiving your Court order.
 Pre-registration is required to attend; no walk-ins please.